jamonholmgren/compressor/README.md

 # Compressor

 Compressor is a RubyMotion gem that speeds up your RubyMotion compile times by concatenating your source files.
-It typically speeds up your fresh builds by 70-95%.
+It typically speeds up your fresh builds by 70-95%.*

+\* Not anymore!
+RubyMotion 3.12 has [vastly improved compile times](http://jamonholmgren.com/speed2/) (spurred partly because of my original article?) and Compressor actually slows down your compiles.
+So, I would not recommend using it anymore.

 ## Installation